kenoaljiji/persons-cms/README.md

    npm run start
    ```

 The application will run on http://localhost:3000 for the frontend and http://localhost:8000 for the backend (or whichever ports you have configured).
-This app is not finished yet, as I need to improve features.
-This CMS is being used for one of my clients.
+I need to improve features.
+I hope that you like my work